-On day 1, I arrived at Winchester Train Station around 8:30am and immediately made my way through the town to the start (or end, depending on your direction) of the trail.
+On day one, I arrived at Winchester Train Station around 8:30am and immediately made my way through the town to the start (or end, depending on your direction) of the trail.
 The South Downs Way officially starts at the National Trust’s Winchester City Mill.
 I found the start point difficult to find and the signs a little tricky to follow until I got to the end of Petersfield Road, where the signs are very clear and consistent after this point.

 Almost immediately after joining the trail and getting out of the town, the countryside opens up to deliver beautiful scenery and endless rolling hills.
 The feeling of freedom hit me instantly.
-5 days of hiking the South Downs Way ahead, through gorgeous English countryside, carrying everything I needed on my back.
+Five days of hiking the South Downs Way ahead, through gorgeous English countryside, carrying everything I needed on my back.
 Euphoria is the only word I can use to describe the feeling.

 After about a mile, you’ll come across the first free water tap, which is opposite a row of terraced houses, and easy to miss if you don’t know it’s there.
 The tap was actually broken when I passed, and still broken when a friend of mine passed a couple of months later, so I’m not sure if this tap is available now.
-To be honest, being only 1 mile into the walk, I didn’t actually need to use the tap as I still had a full bottle of water.
+To be honest, being only one mile into the walk, I didn’t actually need to use the tap as I still had a full bottle of water.

 Pressing on, the next notable landmark you’ll come across is Cheesefoot Head, where you’ll sometimes find a food van.
-And, after about 7 miles you’ll come to Holden Farm Camping and the second free water tap.
+And, after about seven miles, you’ll come to Holden Farm Camping and the second free water tap.
 As you approach Holden Farm Camping, the water tap will be on your left, so keep an eye out for it as it’s easy to miss if you’re not looking for it.
-There is also a small shop at Holden Farm Camping too if you need to stock up on supplies.
+There is also a small shop at Holden Farm Camping if you need to stock up on supplies.

 Heading down hill into the small village of Exton, I made my way to the quaint pub The Shoe Inn, where I stopped for a sandwich and a soft drink.
 There’s also Meonstoke Post Office and Village Stores in Exton.
 I didn’t stop here so I don’t know what sort of range they sell, but I guess you could grab some supplies from here if needed.